omar-rifai/safepaw/README.md

 In the project root directory, install the python dependencies with the following command:

 ````
- poetry install -P backend/ --no-root --only main
+ pixi install -m backend
 ````

 You can then run the experiments with the following command:

 ````
- poetry run -P backend/ python -m backend.core.main backend/data/<file_name.json>
+ pixi run -m backend/ python -m backend.core.main experiments/<file_name.json>
 ````

-Where `file_name.json` is one of the parameter files found in `backend/data`.
-The outputs are stored in `backend/data/temp`.
+Where `file_name.json` is one of the parameter files found in `experiments`.
+The outputs are stored in `experiments` as wells.